sandialabs/sibl/geo/doc/dual/lesson_07.md

 Compile the C++ code to generate an executable.

-On a Windows machine you'll need to install a C++ compiler.
+Linux and Mac operating systems come with a C++ compiler; Windows does not.
+On a Windows machine you will need to *install* a C++ compiler.
 The minimilist approach is to get MinGW (https://osdn.net/projects/mingw/).
-Once this is installed and you've added the bin folder to your path, you can compile by opening a command prompt in the folder that contains the source and header files.
+Once this is installed and you have added the bin folder to your path, you can compile by opening a command prompt in the folder that contains the source and header files.

 On a Windows machine, compile at the command prompt.
 ```bash